datacenter/NXOS-TEAgent/README.md

 # NXOS-TEAgent
-Repository for holding scripts and playbooks for automating ThousandEyes with Cisco NX-OS
+Repository for holding scripts and playbooks for automating ThousandEyes with Cisco NX-OS.
+Please review the instructions for additional information.